dmeranda/demjson/README.md

 extension module I previously mentioned, but after it had been fixed to repair its RFC issues).

-For MOST uses, the standard Python JSON library should be sufficient.
+For most uses, the standard Python JSON library should be sufficient.

 However demjson may still be useful for some purposes: